 Tuesday, October 11, 2011

-Miles Davis at Carnegie Hall (1961)
+Miles Davis at Carnegie Hall (1962)

-Japanese Import (mono)
+1991 Japanese Import (mono)

 Miles didn't want this recorded, but Teo Maceo recorded it anyway, just for a historical artifact.
 After the show, Miles decided to release it anyway, so what we're stuck with is essentially a soundboard recording.
-So the sound isn't as good as it could have been, but the Miles and the band bring it anyway.
+So the sound isn't as good as it could have been, but Miles and the band bring it anyway.
 It's an interesting idea (but wasn't that always Miles' trademark) to bring his acoustic group and add some tasty support by Gil Evans and his orchestra.
 Coltrane had left Miles by then, and while no one could possibly replace him, Hank Mobley does a great job and adds his own voice without trying to imitate Trane.
 This May 19, 1961 concert was one of only two shows Davis and Evans performed together.
 Great stuff.
-I'd listen to this more often if the sound were better, but once I get pass that, it's all good.
+I'd listen to this more often if the sound were better, but once I get past that, it's all good.

 Peak on the US Billboard Top 200 chart: #59